Asmit-Rai/Task-Management-App/README.md

 Here’s a quick look at the app screens, designed using Material Design for a clean and intuitive feel:

-## 📱 App Preview

-Here’s a quick look at the app screens, designed using Material Design for a clean and intuitive feel:

 | Onboarding | Login | SignUp |
 |------------|-------|--------|
 | ![Onboarding](./assets/git-readme/1.jpg) | ![Login](./assets/git-readme/2.jpg) | ![SignUp](./assets/git-readme/3.jpg) |